jahangir842/jahangir842/README.md

 ## 👨‍💻 About Me

-🚀 I'm a DevOps Engineer, Cloud Architect, and AI Explorer passionate about building scalable infrastructure, automating workflows, and integrating intelligent systems powered by LLMs.
+🚀 I'm a DevOps Engineer, Cloud Architect, and AI Explorer passionate about building scalable infrastructure, automating workflows, and integrating intelligent systems.

 ---